Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Results evaluation

-\paragraph*{Timings} Table~\ref{tab:timing} lists the training and testing time of our method on both ModelNet10 (containing $4905$ shapes in $10$ categories) and ModelNet40 datasets.
-Since the 2D-STN is trained outside the main networks (RNN, CNN and 3D-STN), we report its training time separately.
-Table~\ref{tab:timecomp} compares the training time of three methods, i.e., 3DShapeNets, MV-RNN and ours.
-The training of 3DShapeNets involves learning the generative model with CDBN.
-MV-RNN is trained with reinforcement learning.
+\paragraph*{Timings.} Table~\ref{tab:timing} lists the training and testing time of our method on both ModelNet10 and ModelNet40 datasets.
+Since the shape classifier is pre-trained outside the joint training networks (3D-STN, RNN and SC), we report its pre-train time separately.

+Table~\ref{tab:timecomp} compares the training time of three methods, i.e., \emph{3DShapeNets}, \emph{MV-RNN} and ours on ModelNet40.
+The training of \emph{3DShapeNets} involves learning the generative model with CDBN. \emph{MV-RNN} is trained with reinforcement learning.
 The comparison shows the training efficiency of our model over the two alternatives.
-All timings were obtained on a workstation with an Intel$^{\circledR}$ Xeon E5-2670 @ 2.30GHz $\times$ 24, 64GB RAM and an Nvidia$^{\circledR}$ Quadro M5000 graphics card.
+All timings were obtained on a workstation with an Intel$^{\circledR}$ Xeon E5-2670 @ 2.30GHz $\times$ 24, 64GB RAM and an Nvidia$^{\circledR}$ Titan Xp graphics card with 12GB memory.